Norton Commando Timing Cover Removal and Installation

 TIP: Draw the bullet snap connectors through the the cover one at a time.

 If the cover doesn't come off, make sure you removed all 12 bolts.
-Sometimes, the gasket sticks to the crankcase, so you may need to work it free.
-Try a little gentile persuasion with a gasket scraper and plastic mallet.
+Sometimes, the gasket sticks to the crankcase, and you may need to work it free.
+Try a little 'gentile persuasion' with a gasket scraper and plastic mallet.

 Polishing The Cover